Multi Member LLC: Everything You Need to Know

 When divorce occurs, couples often meet in court to divide up their assets, and an LLC can be particularly valuable.
 If a single-member LLC is owned by one of the parties involved, the other may be entitled to some or all its assets.
 How it is partitioned is decided on a case-by-case basis after a decent amount of litigation.
 As it concerns a multi-member LLC, it should be specifically stipulated in the operating agreement how much of the company is owned by each member.
 If so, the court may rule that each party will retain the share stated in the operating agreement.

 If you need help setting up or running a multi-member LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.